Relief of neck pain

-The need for relief of neck pain generally arises because of a strained muscle or sprained ligament, sleeping with your head in an awkward position, repetitive poor posture, or a violent collision.
-Over-the-counter pain medicine is normally enough to manage the discomfort associated with a strain or sprain, and the injury will heal in time.
+The need for relief of neck pain normally comes from minor causes like a strained muscle or sprained ligament, sleeping with your head in an awkward position or poor posture.
+Rest, ice and over-the-counter pain medicine is usually enough to manage the discomfort associated with a strain or sprain, allowing the injury to heal with time.

 Neck pain that lasts longer than a couple of weeks and is accompanied by radiating symptoms could be related to a condition in the cervical spine (upper).
 These conditions include bulging and herniated discs, cervical spinal stenosis and bone spurs caused by arthritis of the spine.
 When one of these conditions causes compression of a nerve root or the spinal cord, it can produce pain, tingling, numbness or muscle weakness in the neck, shoulders, arms or hands.

 Diagnosis and treatment of neck pain should always be performed with the partnership of a medical professional, such as your primary physician.
 Conservative treatments help many patients achieve meaningful relief from neck pain.
 A course of nonsurgical pain management techniques typically includes:

 - Prescription pain medicine